Dani3lSun/apex-plugin-spotlight/README.md

 ## Changelog

+#### 1.2.0 - Added possibility to include a substitution string (~SEARCH_VALUE~) in the target link or URL, which gets replaced with the actual search keyword

 #### 1.1.0 - Added possibility to cache server response in browsers session storage (reduce number of AJAX calls)

 #### 1.0.0 - Initial Release